The Invention of Africa - Exploring V Y Mudimbe's Magnum Opus

 Limits of the Messiah in Ngũgĩ wa Thiong'o’s The River Between

 1960’s Africa was a time for new possibilities.
 The shackles of colonialism had fallen.
 African societies were gearing themselves up towards self-determination.
 And now nationalism, something that was once considered rebel talk for the streets, had become the main topic of discussion in all sectors of civil society.
 Doors that were once closed had now opened.
 But amidst these budding prospects one important question remained – who will lead us into the new dispensation?
+The answer to this question came in different ways.
+The most notable path of all was through the rise of the political messiah – that leader who held the scepter of love for his people in one hand, but who also swung it in violence against those who opposed him, blurring the lines between friend and foe.
+We remembered them as the generals, men of war turned into statesmen, men who spoke of coup d'états being more frequent than croissants on the breakfast tables of Parisians, men who rose and fell in different forms.
+In 1965, at a moment when this idea stood at its highest in the political imaginings of the people, a relatively known Kenyan author by the name of Ngũgĩ wa Thiong'o published one of the most important post-independence novels.

 Read more »